ismailsalmi/react-background-image/README.md

 To use the `BackGroundImage` component in your React application, you need to first import it into the file where you want to use it.
 You can do this by adding the following import statement:

 ```
-import { BackGroundImage } from 'background-image-react';
+import { BackGroundImage } from 'react-background-image-component';
 ```

 Once you have imported the component, you can use it in your JSX code by adding the <BackGroundImage> tag and passing the required imgUrl prop as shown below:

 ```
-import { BackGroundImage } from 'background-image-react';
+import { BackGroundImage } from 'react-background-image-component';

 <BackGroundImage imgUrl={imgUrl}>
   // optional children elements